In my last post, I wrote about the deep roots of shame. I was invited by a reader to write a post about how we exit the hell realm of shame.

 Step 6.
 Body scan.
 Notice where in your body you hold shame.
 For me, it’s in my hips, pelvis and low back.
 For others it’s the stomach, intestines, jaw, or throat.
 Learn to gently bring attention to where in your body you are holding tension.
 Try to go inside that area and just “breathe into the area”.
 What feelings, thoughts, images arise?

 Step 7.
-Eliminate from your life any and all individuals who refuse to honour your dignity as a human being.
+Implement the principle: Endure nobody and nothing.
+You are forced to early in life.
+As an adult you are free to eliminate from your life any and all individuals who refuse to honour your dignity as a human being.
 You want people who accept you for who you are and what you say, and how you feel, and take your viewpoint on politics seriously.
 Anybody who tries to diminish you, who refuses to listen, who mocks you, is not worth your time or energy.
 Most of us stay in these kinds of abusive relationships because we learned early that there was no exit possible.
 We can’t leave our family when we’re five.
-We can run away, but we have no choice except to come back for more.
+We might run away, but we have no choice except to come back for more.
 But it’s not true when we’re adults.
 We’re never trapped.
 Temporary loneliness is better than abuse.